 1. Save The Cat by Blake Snyder

-Perhaps the most famous or infamous book on screenwriting ever, it's the one I most recommend to new writers.
+Perhaps the most famous or infamous book on screenwriting ever, Save The Cat is the one I most recommend to new writers.

 Save the Cat breaks down structure into key plot points that can help newbies see the most simple of story formats.
 While the book gets fair criticism for creating the fallacy of "likable" characters, it still makes sense to list this book because of how it will help you learn and master simple structure.
 You can also try our free beat sheet here.